Family Reunification Parole Processes

 If you are a petitioner who believes you may be eligible, please make sure the NVC has your current contact information and mailing address.
 To update your contact information or address, you can contact the NVC through their Public Inquiry Form.
 If your attorney of record is no longer representing you, please inform the NVC.

-Invitations will be issued on a rolling basis based on U.S. government operational capacity.
+Invitations will be issued on a rolling basis based on U.S. government operational capacity, the expected period of time until the principal beneficiary’s immigrant visa becomes available, and in a manner calibrated to best achieve the policy aims of this process.
 If you have not yet received an invitation, you may receive an invitation in the future.

-USCIS will send a letter to petitioners who were previously invited and have a pending Cuban Family Reunification Parole case under a previously submitted Form I-131, Application for Travel Document, for a beneficiary awaiting an interview in Havana.
+USCIS has sent a letter to petitioners who were previously invited and have a pending Cuban Family Reunification Parole case for a beneficiary who is awaiting an interview in Havana under a previously submitted Form I-131, Application for Travel Document.
 The letter will explain how their case will proceed.
-If you have previously filed a Form I-131 for Cuban Family Reunification and your beneficiary is waiting for an interview in Havana, do not attempt to file Form I-134A until you receive additional information from USCIS.
-You may also refer to information on the Cuban Family Reunification Parole page.
+If you have previously filed a Form I-131 for Cuban Family Reunification Parole and your beneficiary is waiting for an interview in Havana, do not file Form I-134A until you receive additional information from USCIS.
+You may find more information on the Cuban Family Reunification Parole page.

-Beneficiaries cannot directly apply for the family reunification parole processes.
-Only petitioners who receive an invitation as described in the Invitation Process section above are eligible to submit Form I-134A to request to be a supporter of, and initiate the FRP process on behalf of, the beneficiaries.
+Beneficiaries cannot directly apply for family reunification parole processes.
+Only petitioners who receive an invitation as described in the Invitation Process section above are eligible to submit Form I-134A to request to be a supporter of a beneficiary and initiate the FRP process for them.

 After receiving an invitation, you (the petitioner) will submit Form I-134A through your USCIS online account for each beneficiary.
 The Form I-134A identifies and collects information on both you and the beneficiary.
-You must submit a separate Form I-134A for each beneficiary you are seeking to support, including minor children.
-The Form I-134A will also ask you to identify how many members of the family unit you will be filing Form I-134A to request to support.
-The form will also ask you to clarify which beneficiary is the principal beneficiary of your approved Form I-130, Petition for Alien Relative.
-If you do not remember which family member is the principal beneficiary, please refer to the top of your invitation letter where the name of the principal beneficiary is listed.
+You must submit a separate Form I-134A for each beneficiary you seek to support, including minor children.
+The Form I-134A will ask you to identify how many members of the family unit you will be filing Form I-134A to request to support.
+The form also will ask you to clarify which beneficiary is the principal beneficiary of your approved Form I-130, Petition for Alien Relative.
+If you do not remember which family member is the principal beneficiary, check the top of your invitation letter, where the name of the principal beneficiary is listed.

 If we deem the Form I-134A sufficient, in our discretion, we will confirm the Form I-134A and send the beneficiary information by email about the next step in the process.

 After beneficiaries receive their advance travel authorization, they should arrange to fly directly to their final destination in the United States.
-When they arrive at an airport in the U.S., CBP will inspect them at an area known as the interior port of entry.
+When they arrive at an airport in the United States, CBP will inspect them when they pass through the customs and inspections area (also referred to as an interior port of entry).
 CBP will ask for additional information, including fingerprints, for further background checks and security vetting.
-CBP will then consider them, on a case-by-case basis, for a discretionary grant of parole.
-Those who attempt to enter the United States at U.S. land border ports of entry (or ports of entry that are not inside a U.S. airport) will not be considered for parole through this process and will generally be denied entry or placed into removal proceedings.
+CBP will then consider, on a case-by-case basis, whether to allow them to enter under a discretionary grant of parole.
+Those who try to enter the United States at U.S. land border ports of entry (or ports of entry that are not inside a U.S. airport) will not be considered for parole through this process and will generally be denied entry or placed into removal proceedings.

 The key steps in the processes include: